 The town has 0.61 retirement communities per 1,000 residents.
 It does rank second-to-last on the list for medical centers, with just 7.15 medical centers per 1,000 residents.
 It has a very high percentage of seniors, who account for 58.80% of its population, showing that folks in their twilight years certainly enjoy the coastal town, and perhaps occasional shark’s tooth festivities.

-This city also has its own ballet and opera, so if you don’t want to give up your fine arts patronage in your retirement there are options there.
-Plus, with Tampa and St. Petersburg just up the road, the cultural options here are myriad.
+This city also has its own ballet company and opera, so if you don’t want to give up your fine arts patronage in your retirement there are options here.
+Plus, with Tampa and St. Petersburg just up the road, the cultural options here are legion.

 10. Sun City Center